Asian Art Outpost

 Some will just express it with just 浄土 (Pure Land).

-See Also...
-Shin Buddhism
+See Also: Shin Buddhism

-Reach Peace and Calm by Meditation
+Reach Peace and Calm Through Meditation

 ān chán

-These two Chinese characters create a title that means to reach peace and calm through meditation.
-This is an excellent wall scroll for your relaxation or meditation room.
+安禪 is an excellent wall scroll for your relaxation or meditation room.

 This is also a Buddhist-related term that encompasses the idea of entering into dhyana meditation.